ParallelMaths/parallel/pages/primary-parallel.md

 * Questions, puzzles and activities to push your child's maths thinking to the next level
 * Resources and recommendations for summer learning
 * Designed for high-attaining Year 5 and Year 6 students
+* Imagine what would happen if Joe Wicks was a mathematician

 Schedule: